amerocu/cookitter/README.md

 ## Todo

+### Important

+- feat: re-render only changed elements
 - feat: re-render should render before deleting the old items
-- feat: re-render only changed elements
+- feat: use tags to put ids on elements and track their life?

+### Needed

 - feat: visual clue of which are the cloned elements and which are the original one
-- ~~feat: lock the copied elements~~
-- ~~fix: the copy and the original element are in a group selection when the original one is selected~~
 - feat: show how much it took to render the elements

+### Useful

 - feat: copy multiple types of elements
+- feat: copy layers and groups tree

+## Done

-- feat: use tags to put ids on elements and track their life?
+- feat: lock the copied elements
+- fix: the copy and the original element are in a group selection when the original one is selected

 ## Known Bugs